Ash1362/ray-based-quantitative-ultrasound-tomography/README.txt

 Please read the description of examples for better understanding the examples!
 ____________________________________________________________________________

-Simulation of ultrasound data using K-WAVE
+SIMULATION OF ULTRASOUND DATA USING THE K-WAVE
 ____________________________________________________________________________
 The pressure field used as the benchmark is simulated using the k-Wave toolbox.  www.k-Wave.org (v.
 1.3.)
 [5].
 The k-Wave toolbox and the functions for an off-grid interpolation is available in this project.